wsaqaf/mecodify-docker/README.md

 ##### 3) Add Twitter API Settings

-You will find the file configurations.php in the mecodify folder.
-Go there and fill in the values for the *twitter_api_settings* variable since it will not be possible for mecodify to extract tweets without doing so.
+You will find the file configurations_empty.php in the mecodify folder.
+Rename it and fill in the website_url value and change any of the others if you need to.
+Additionally, you need to add values for the *twitter_api_settings* variable since it will not be possible for mecodify to extract tweets without doing so.
 Apply the firststep of [this informative tutorial](https://iag.me/socialmedia/how-to-create-a-twitter-app-in-8-easy-steps/) on how to create to get the required credentials for an app.
 You would then need to add the obtained information into configurations.php, namely the following four lines need to be filled.
 You don't need to create the app itself (don't move on to the next step of the tutorial):

           'oauth_access_token' => "",
           'oauth_access_token_secret' => "",